Russia rolls out a full-scale mockup of a next-generation spacecraft

 The spacecraft, known so far only as PTK NP, which stands for the New Generation Piloted Transport Spacecraft, will replace venerable Soyuz, as the nation’s manned space vehicle.

 After several years of initial studies, the preliminary design of PTK NP was started at the beginning of 2009 and was completed a year later.
-Currently, the second stage of development, known as Technical Project, is underway, with RKK Energia based in the town of Korolev on northeastern outskirts of Moscow, serving as the main contractor.
+In 2011, the second stage of development, known as Technical Project, was underway, with RKK Energia based in the town of Korolev on northeastern outskirts of Moscow, serving as the main contractor.

 Refining of the spacecraft design and detailing of its components was the main purpose of the latest phase of development.
 In addition to the work on blueprints and manufacturing of various elements for experiments, the Technical Project also included the construction of full-scale prototypes of the spacecraft.
 Engineers would often need numerous mockups to model various aspects of the design, particularly the layout of the interior and ergonomics of the cabin.
 This work was actually started during the preliminary design as a largely informal initiative by Russian cosmonaut and RKK Energia engineer, Yuri Usachev.
 He used mostly wood to mock up various details of the interior of the future spacecraft.
 This work eventually attracted the attention of the wider team involved into the PTK NP project.